gonchihernandez/react-native-training-app/README.md

 ## Introduction

-Welcome to the React Native Training App project!
+Welcome to the React Native Training App project created specially for my dear friend [AndesFt](https://www.instagram.com/andes.ft/).

 This README file provides an overview of the project and outlines the next steps to be completed.

 The project is built using Expo, React Native, React Native Navigation, Formik and Yup.